-Adenovirus within the blood was a common link between cases during a recent hepatitis outbreak, according to researchers at Children’s of Alabama.
+Adenovirus in the blood was a common link between cases during a recent hepatitis outbreak, according to researchers at Children’s of Alabama.

 When a cluster of Alabama children were diagnosed with severe hepatitis in the fall of 2021, pediatric physicians at Children’s of Alabama and the University of Alabama at Birmingham (UAB) notified public health leaders and began investigating.
 As a result of their efforts, the Centers for Disease Control and Prevention (CDC) issued a health alert to warn the public about the spread of the illness.
 Hundreds more cases were subsequently discovered across the United States and Europe, many with a common link: adenovirus within the blood.